USP Global Fellowship Program

 Advance New and Innovative Research

-The USP Global Fellowship Program presents awards of up to $50,000 to doctoral and post-doctoral students to advance new research contributing to innovative or updated quality standards for chemical and biological medicines, excipients, dietary supplements, herbal medicines, healthcare quality, and food ingredients.
+The USP Global Fellowship Program presents awards to doctoral and post-doctoral students to advance new research contributing to innovative or updated quality standards for chemical and biological medicines, excipients, dietary supplements, herbal medicines, healthcare quality, and food ingredients.
 Since the program's inception in 1981, USP has invested nearly $4 million in more than 200 Fellowship awards.